 (b) in relation to the lodging of an agreement, claim, notice of objection, security or any other thing in respect of a mining tenement, the office of the mining registrar of the mineral field or district to which the application for that mining tenement has been assigned;

-“the repealed Act” means the Mining Act 1904 3;
+the repealed Act means the Mining Act 1904 3;

-“the warden” or “the mining registrar” means the warden or the mining registrar of the mineral field or district thereof in which the subject matter in relation to which the term is used arose or is;
+the warden or the mining registrar means the warden or the mining registrar of the mineral field or district thereof in which the subject matter in relation to which the term is used arose or is;

-“vehicle” includes an aircraft, helicopter or air cushion vehicle;
+vehicle includes an aircraft, helicopter or air cushion vehicle;

-“warden” means a warden of mines appointed in accordance with this Act;
+warden means a warden of mines appointed in accordance with this Act;

-“warden’s court” means the warden’s court constituted under this Act or deemed so to be for the mineral field or district thereof in which the subject matter in relation to which the term is used arose or is.
+warden’s court means the warden’s court constituted under this Act or deemed so to be for the mineral field or district thereof in which the subject matter in relation to which the term is used arose or is.

 (2) Notwithstanding anything in subsection (1), the Minister may, in the event of a dispute whether a particular substance is or is not oil shale, decide whether that substance is or is not oil shale for the purposes of this Act and the Petroleum and Geothermal Energy Resources Act 1967 and his decision in the matter shall be final.